koibots8230/Newbie-Orientation/exercises/Classes.md

 ### Constructors

 Before we can do anything with our class, we have to create a constructor.
-A constructor is run whenever a class is instantiated(when an instance of it is created).
-When the class is instantiated, it can be given a set of data in the form of arguments.
+A constructor is run whenever a class is initialized(when an instance of it is created).
+When the class is initialized, it can be given a set of data in the form of arguments.
 These arguments can be of any type.
 Here's an example of a constructor for our car example:
 ```java
 public class Car {